killermann/Problematic-Activism/content/blog/introduction-to-problematic-activism-blog/index.md

 Text a friend about something I shared here, call a colleague or classmate, post an open question on social media asking for input from social justice people in your life.

-Social justice dogma is spreading like a virus, but any conversations about it are stunted.
+Social justice dogma itself is spreading like a virus, while any conversations about it directly -- why it might be harmful, how we're getting in our own way -- are stunted.
 One of the first essays I wrote for the _Problematic Activism_ book was about how [talking about social justice dogma is anti-viral](https://www.samk.blog/talking-about-social-justice-dogma-is-anti-viral/).
 I still believe this to be the case, in both senses of the phrase:

 It's hard to start a conversation about dogma, that's true.
 It's also true that as soon as you do, you take away some of its power.
+In my experience so far, talking openly about it, thoughtfully, is enough to unravel it.

 Conversation got us into this.
 It has the power to get us out.